Three Dimensions Promotes Easier Understanding

 One of the initial barriers to overcome when teaching about the periodic table is prior impressions, all related to the table as it has been portrayed in the general public.
 All of these relate directly to the shape of the flat periodic table.
 Class introduction to the periodic table with a 3D model derails preconceptions and cleans the slate for greater acceptance of the lesson.
-The Forever Periodic Table is the best possible substitute in terms of reality, accuracy, and truthful representation of the Periodic Law.
+The Alexander Arrangement of Elements is the best possible substitute in terms of a realistic and accurate representation of the Periodic Law.

 The popular view of the common periodic table is adding a popular icon of trivia organization to that of one of the most dreaded and maligned rote memory educational chores.
 At least the idea of it being an organizational tool is generally emphasized, however poorly it may be carried out with cupcakes, swearwords, and the like.